jonnew/cyclops/README.md

 You should have received a copy of the GNU General Public License along with this code.
 If not, see <http://www.gnu.org/licenses/>.

+__Note__: This license applies to software/fireware source code which resides in in the 'lib' folder of this repository